How Advocacy Works

 In the first portion of the 150th Session (January through June 2019), the House and Senate introduced a total of over 500 bills, Substitute bills, and numerous resolutions.
 Our Advocacy Corps reviewed those covered by our policy agenda and agreed to support, oppose or monitor 128 of them.

 We spent the summer months reviewing our successes and disappointments, probing in depth into the issues around bills we supported that did not pass, and looking toward new areas of concern.
 We spent a lot of time planning the focus for League Day in Dover 2020, to be held on March 26 at the Dover Downs Hotel, and pinpointing appropriate speakers.
 Our topic is “Financing the Needs of the State: A Look to the Future.”

 In the Fall, we testified at several budget hearings held by the Governor's Office of Management and Budget (OMB).
 At these public hearings, state agencies present their budget requests for the upcoming fiscal year budget (July 1, 2020 - June 30, 2021).

-Once the Governor's Recommended Budget is unveiled to the General Assembly and the public, we will prepare testimony to present at Joint Finance Committee (JFC) hearings on the budgets proposed for the various state agencies and to the Capital Improvement Committee, typically called the Bond Bill Committee, regarding proposed capital expenditures.
+Once the Governor's Recommended Budget was unveiled to the General Assembly and the public, we prepared testimony to present at Joint Finance Committee (JFC) hearings on the budgets proposed for various state agencies and to the Capital Improvement Committee, typically called the Bond Bill Committee, regarding proposed capital expenditures.